whatifif/handgesture/README.md

 A. getting more data of hand gesture.

 B. connecting a trained model
-   1. making the model recognise a gesture in application program ( stream-lined at real time)
+   a. making the model recognise a gesture in application program ( stream-lined at real time)

 C. making a demo program
-   1. caculation program
+   a. caculation program

-   2. running dinosaur ?
+   b. running dinosaur ?

 D. preparing a presentation
-   1. introduction
+   a. introduction

-   2. creating data sets
+   b. creating data sets

-   3. training and testing
+   c. training and testing

-   4. demo
+   d. demo

-   5. summary and future work
+   e. summary and future work

 E. tracking a right hand for mouse ?